sujit-deokar/ChatGPT-exploration/README.md

 # ChatGPT-exploration
-In this repo, I will be exploring and codes that can help org/individual to work with chatGPT for larger benifit.
+In this repo, I will be exploring scenarios and sharing codes that can help org/individual to work with chatGPT for larger benifit.
 This depends on **Azure Open AI** access.
 Hence, I will request to opt for free credential to leverage if do not have access.

 ## Topics: